-B.11 Application
+B.12 Application

 Applications will be completed online using Heart & Stroke's online system, CIRCUlink.
-A detailed user guide to assist in navigating the online system is available here.
-All applicants are strongly encouraged to review the user guide in advance of starting an application to optimize user experience.

-The following tutorials have been created to assist applicants in the creation/updating of an applicant profile in CIRCUlink:
+A detailed CIRCUlink User-Guide to assist in navigating the online system is available, and all applicants are strongly encouraged to review it in advance of starting an application to optimize user experience.
+Additionally, the following tutorials have been created to assist applicants in the creation/updating of an applicant profile in CIRCUlink: